A former university media communications professor, Sallie, an independent publisher, also writes romantic fiction novels and short stories.

 I write novels that always have a great romance between a man and a woman as the primary focal point.
 Therefore, I had to learn how to create heroes that I believe my intended readers would have no choice but to fall in love with.
 That means, of course, that everything about his looks must be included, and I also consider everything else about the man—from the tone of his voice to the feel of his touch.
 And then I add in flaws and other details that bring my heroes, or any fictional character I create, to life, because the details are what makes them real and interesting.

-My heroes, in all of my soon-to-be published "Color of Love" collection of books are always men of substance, men who experience great pain and who have great desires.
-When reading one of my novels, I want my readers to be able to see that the hero is a real man (even though fictional), that I, as the author, created and have also fallen madly in love with.
+My male heroes, in all of my soon-to-be-published "Living in Color" ten-book collection of novels are always men of substance, men who experience great pain and who have great desires.
+When reading one of my novels, I want my readers to be able to see the hero as a real man (even though fictional), whom I, as the author, created and have also fallen madly in love with.

 As the author who dreams up a hero—his archetype, his details, his internal conflict, his flaws, his world, and his challenges, you are creating a man who, like any real human being, has at least some personality traits that are unlovable.
 Still, because you created him, you know he is worth saving, no matter what flaws he has, and that means you are the first person who truly loves him.
 There is something about him that lets you know he's a keeper; that you can look beyond his faults and see and feel who he really is, and that's why you love him.
 And since you love him, there is a good chance that your readers will love him too.